xojs/xo/readme.md

 ## Config

 You can configure XO options by creating an `xo.config.js` or an `xo.config.ts` file in the root directory of your project, or you can add an `xo` field to your `package.json`.
-XO supports all js/ts file extensions (js,cjs,mjs,ts,cts,mts) and popular framework extensions (vue,svelte,astro) automatically.
+XO supports all js/ts file extensions (js,jsx,mjs,cjs,ts,tsx,mts,cts), popular framework extensions (vue,svelte,astro), HTML, Markdown, JSON, and CSS automatically.
 A XO config is an extension of ESLint's Flat Config.
 Like ESLint, an XO config exports an array of XO config objects.
 XO config objects extend [ESLint Configuration Objects](https://eslint.org/docs/latest/use/configure/configuration-files#configuration-objects).
 This means all the available configuration params for ESLint also work for `XO`.
 However, `XO` enhances and adds extra params to the configuration objects to make them easier to work with.

 ### Config types